 Morgana takes the dying Morgause to the Isle of the Blessed where she unwittingly tears the veil to the spirit world, unleashing the Dorocha, invisible ghosts that begin to attack the kingdom.
-At Camelot, where a weakened Pendragon has given over much of his rule to his scheming brother Agravaine, Merlin senses what is happening but finds his magic inadequate to stop it.
-As Camelot fills with refugees Gaius reasons that, as one death opened the portal, only another will close it.
+At Camelot, where a weakened Uther has given over much of his rule to his scheming brother Agravaine, Merlin senses what is happening but finds his magic inadequate to stop it.
+As Camelot fills with refugees, Gaius reasons that, as one death opened the portal, only another will close it.
 Arthur offers himself as the sacrifice and travels to the Isle of the Blessed with Merlin ...

 Arthur faces his first true test as King when he incurs the wrath of the formidable Queen Annis.
 With the lives of thousands hanging in the balance, Arthur must find the strength to be his own man and become the leader Camelot so desperately needs.

 When Merlin falls into Morgana's hands, he becomes a deadly weapon in her fight for supremacy.
 Using ancient magic, she pits friend against friend to create the perfect assassin.
 An oblivious Arthur is in great danger.
 Will anyone notice Merlin's unusual behaviour before he does the king some serious harm?